Annex 10 - Crisis Communication Plan

 Campus Emergency Communications

-- During a major emergency or incident, the campus will activate its Comprehensive Emergency Management Plan (CEMP), a formal emergency management structure led by the Director of Emergency Management or his designee, in coordination with the President's Senior Officers Group (SOG) and numerous campus units including New York State University Police, University Health Services, the Office of Student Affairs, Environmental Health & Safety, and the Office of Communications and Marketing.
+- During a major emergency or incident, the campus will activate its Comprehensive Emergency Management Plan (CEMP), a formal emergency management structure led by the director of emergency management or his designee, in coordination with the president's Senior Officers Group (SOG) and numerous campus units including New York State University Police, University Health Services, the Office of Student Affairs, Environmental Health and Safety, and the Office of Communications and Marketing.

 - Communications and Marketing is the lead communications organization for the Binghamton University campus, both on a daily basis and, to a greater extent, during major emergencies in which the CEMP is activated.

 - During the early stages of major emergencies, it's imperative that our message is delivered as quickly and in as many places as possible.
-In the early stages, B-ALERT and Social Media could be used in the first few minutes to initially get information out.
-After that, more detailed information would be on the Binghamton Website for up to date- quick and timely information.
-The campus home page (www.binghamton.edu) will serve as Communications and Marketing's primary tool for providing continually updated information to the campus community, the media and the public.
+In the early stages, B-ALERT messages via text, email and social media sent by Binghamton University Police or the director of emergency management could be used in the first few minutes to initially get information out.
+After that, more detailed information would be on the Binghamton website for up-to-date, quick and timely information.
+The campus alert page (binghamton.edu/alert) serves as Communications and Marketing's primary tool for providing continually updated information to the campus community, the media and the public.
 News releases, media advisories and other means of media and public communications can be used as campus business functions begin to return to normal.

 - Campus emergency communications tools include B-ALERT — the campus emergency warning